“Use your time and use it well, for what matters most to you.”

 Before she got sick, Teva had a mental image of herself.
 It was the portrait of someone who had real confidence in herself, in what she did and who she was.
 Post-diagnosis, she could no longer introduce herself as director of marketing at NCC; suddenly, she wasn’t sure how to introduce herself at all.

 That feeling was exacerbated by spending so much time in liminal places—waiting rooms, doctors’ offices, hallways, blood labs and pharmacies.
-“There was so much waiting,” says Teva.
+“There was so much waiting,” she says.
 “I was in so many spaces in between, neither here nor there, not quite in a destination, not quite home.
 And I had entered into the in-between space between living and the end, whenever that might be.
 I mean, I guess all of life is the space in between birth and death, but mine just got a little bit truncated.”

 Clearly changed but without a clear idea of what she was moving forward to, Teva lost sight of who she was.
 And it wasn’t made any easier by what others seemed to see.

-Because of her treatment plan, Teva appears to be quite well.
+Because of her treatment plan, she appears to be quite well.
 She still has all her hair, still looks like a healthy woman approaching 40.
 But that appearance belies the severity of her illness.

 “The thing about looking normal is funny, because (my condition is actually) more serious than that of many (cancer patients) who look worse,” she says.
-“People find out that I’m sick and they say: ‘Oh, but you look so beautiful, you look so well; you must be better now.’
+“People find out that I’m sick and they say, ‘Oh, but you look so beautiful, you look so well; you must be better now.’
 It’s like it just does not compute.

 “When I’m out in the world, if I’m having a rough day, if I still have to go the hospital even though I really should stay in bed, sometimes I’ll take a cab or an Uber because I can’t face taking the subway and looking the way I do but not knowing if I’ll be able to find a seat.
 Because I feel really guilty asking for one.
 I feel like people look at me and they see me as I look, not as I am.”